-Contrary to dogs — who can be receptive to a properly chosen Halloween costume — cats have a profound hatred of costumes.
+Contrary to dogs — who can be receptive to a properly chosen Halloween costumes — cats have a profound hatred of costumes.
 A cat wearing a funny get-up can seem amusing to humans, but in reality this is actually a traumatic experience for the animal.
 Here’s why it is better to avoid this bad practice.

 A Halloween costume affects a cat’s survival instincts